Paycheck Calculator: True Take-Home Pay

 A: A Traditional 401(k) gives you more take-home pay today because it lowers your tax bill now.
 A Roth 401(k) requires you to pay taxes now, resulting in a smaller current paycheck, but your withdrawals in retirement are tax-free.

-Q: What is the difference between "Marginal" and "Effective" tax rate?
+Q: What is the difference between "Marginal" and "Effective" tax rates?

 A: Your Marginal Rate is the tax percentage on the very last dollar you earned (your highest bracket).
 Your Effective Rate is the actual percentage of your total income that went to the IRS (usually much lower, thanks to the progressive bracket system).